 But because sharing is caring, here’s a little secret: Slovenia is filled with gorgeous, untouched nature and Big Berry puts you in the center of it all.

 From stopping by local businesses to visiting hidden sights, the Big Berry team strikes a happy balance between helpful insider guidance when you need it, or a more laissez-faire attitude that lets you explore the area at your own pace.

-An intense dedication to local relationships
+2. An intense dedication to local relationships

 With dozens of local partners scattered around Bela Krajina, Big Berry is a place where you get fresh bread delivered to your door in the morning, then in the afternoon meet the woman who baked it.